emi16/internship/H4K_Game.md

 <h1> Juggling </h1>

 <b> This is a simple guide on how to program your own juggling minigame with Scratch </b>
+<b> Note: While doing this, make sure to save your project often to prevent dataloss! </b>

 ![title](https://github.com/JeyAl/internship/blob/master/Introduction_Screen.png)